 Odacité Bl + C has a greenish-yellow color and the Cajeput oil dominates its scent.
 I’m no stranger to Cajeput because this is a remedy staple since childhood.
 For fellow Indonesians, we call it Minyak Kayu Putih.
-I like to use it when I have tummy ache and I still do rely on it.
+I like to use it when I have a tummy ache and I still do rely on it.
 I like Cajeput in general but this one was a little strong to my nose at first.
 I get used to it in no time though because it’s soothing.

 When they say it’s not for sensitive skin, I’d say yes but it depends on how you use it.
 I personally cannot use Odacité Bl + C as a spot treatment as I find it to be harsh on my skin.
 I can feel the heat from the serum and it’s quite uncomfortable when it’s applied on the blemishes.
 The area can get really parched too and that’s not good.

 What I like to do is mix it with other serums or face oils.
 This works the best and brings a balanced yet powerful combination.
 Some of my favorites are Antipodes Apostle Serum and Leahlani Champagne Serum.
-I just add 2 (two) drops of Odacité Bl + C and mix it together before applying it into the skin with a light massage and patting motion.
+I just add 2 (two) drops of Odacité Bl + C and mix it together before applying it to the skin with a light massage and patting motion.
 Just 2 drops, 3 is too much and I can notice the difference a.k.a. it’s a little too purifying for my liking.
 When Odacité says it’s concentrated, they weren’t kidding.